 The Library’s Research Data Management (RDM) service assists researchers in managing data throughout the course of a research project.
 Organizing, storing and securing data from the outset can make it easier to work with and help to meet privacy requirements.
 For more information, email Research Data Management Specialist, Nora Mulvaney firstname.lastname@example.org.

 Share your work!
-The Ryerson University Library Digital Repository collects, archives, and provides online access to research materials created by the Ryerson community, including theses dissertations, articles, and more.
-A new platform is in development to better help researchers showcase their work online.
+The RShare collects, archives, and provides online access to research materials created by the Ryerson community, including theses dissertations, articles, videos, 3D objects and more.
 For more information, email Head of Collection Services, Brian Cameron email@example.com.

 Through the Library Collaboratory, the Library provides access to workspace and technology resources for Ryerson faculty, sessional instructors, staff, and graduate students.
 Researchers and/or research teams get access to community and workspace, consultants and project support, technology resources and fabrication equipment.
 The Library Collaboratory offers a number of research drop-ins and workshops throughout the year.

 Enhance your online research profile with an ORCID iD—a unique identifier that enables faculty, researchers and graduate students to consistently identify their research history and publications.
 ORCID iDs are increasingly being required by publishers and granting agencies.
 Online workshops will be offered throughout the year.
 For more information, check the ORCID iD Research Guide or email Naomi Eichenlaub firstname.lastname@example.org

 Open Educational Resources (OER) are materials that can be used and reused freely for educational purposes.
 The Library supports creation, adaptation and adoption of OER through grant opportunities, publishing support, and access via the Library’s Ryerson University Pressbooks platform.
 For more information, email Web Services Librarian, Sally Wilson email@example.com.